jordienr/zenblog/todo/mvp.md

 - Integration guide
   - [x] instruct users to keep the id private.
-  - [] create a different column for the connection string
+  - [] create a different column for the connection string (so it can be rotated without breaking the blog)
   - [] allow users to rotate the connection string
   - [] Recommend users to cache content

+## Analytics

 - [] create tinybird endpoint to get all views for a blog

 ## Posts

 - [] When uploading an image, it would be nice if you could rename it before uploading.
-- [] See "published at" and "updated at" dates in post list
+- [x] See "published at" and "updated at" dates in post list
-- [] change published date in post settings
+- [x] change published date in post settings
 - [] pagination

 ## Tags